bsmith96/qlab-display/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F120U9I)

+> **NB**: If you are looking for the standalone Node.js version, check release v3.1.0 and earlier.

 # Custom Module for Open Stage Control

 This version runs entirely within the [Open Stage Control](http://openstagecontrol.ammd.net/) software, as a 'custom module'.
 It requests updates from Qlab when there are changes to the workspace, and interprets the responses appropriately - the module ignores responses which do not relate to the playhead position of the chosen cue list.